 This class will inform you of the County Policies, your responsibilities under the law, the potential liability for the organization and for yourself as a manager, supervisor or lead or as someone within a job code that ALLOWS FOR managing, supervising, or leading whether or not you currently do have those duties.
-The training includes guidelines on how to respond to a notice or a complaint of sexual harassment, discrimination, and harassment (based on civil rights protections), steps to appropriately respond, how to prevent, recognize, and correct sexual harassment, discrimination and harassment.
-The primary duty of preventing and correcting sexual harassment, discrimination, and harassment is the responsibility of managers, supervisors and leads.
-In accordance with California Government Code, Managers, Supervisors, Leads and all other specified Job Codes are required to attend to Sexual Harassment Training every two years and newly appointed managers, supervisors and leads are required to take this class within 6 months of hire.
-The list of Job Codes that are required to attend this mandatory training every two years can be found HERE.
+The training includes guidelines on how to respond to a notice or a complaint of sexual harassment/discrimination, steps to appropriately respond, how to prevent, recognize, and correct sexual harassment/discrimination.
+The primary duty of preventing and correcting sexual harassment and discrimination is the responsibility of managers, supervisors and leads.
+In accordance with California Government Code, Managers, Supervisors and leads are required to attend to Sexual Harassment Prevention Training every two years, and newly appointed managers, supervisors, and leads are required to take this class within 6 months of hire or appointment.
+The list of Job Codes that are required to attend this mandatory training every two years can be found HERE

 Sexual Harassment and Discrimination Prevention for Non Supervisors

 This interactive workshop will inform participants through lecture, audiovisual, materials, and group exercise as to what laws and policies say about sexual harassment, discrimination, and harassment, what "Zero Tolerance" means, which behaviors may constitute sexual harassment, discrimination, and harassment, how to report sexual harassment, discrimination, and harassment incidents, and provide participants practical skills to help stop offensive behavior which may lead to charges of sexual harassment, discrimination and harassment.